 How to Apply

-Prior to submitting a fellowship proposal, applicants must contact the LBJ Library’s Archives department (001-512-721-0212 or email@example.com) to obtain information about materials available at the Library on the proposed research topic.
-The Library Reading Room is open for research Monday through Friday, 9:00 a.m. to 5:00 p.m. and is closed on federal holidays (click here for a list of federal holidays).
+Prior to submitting a fellowship proposal, applicants must contact the LBJ Library's Archives department (001-512-721-0212 or [email protected]) to obtain information about materials available at the library on the proposed research topic.
+The library's Reading Room is open for research Monday through Friday, 9a.m.-5 p.m. and is closed on federal holidays.
 Applicants must include information about which other National Archives facilities they plan to visit and the research materials on their topic at those facilities.

-Applications are reviewed by a special faculty committee appointed by the President of The University of Texas at Austin at the request of the LBJ Library.
+Applications are reviewed by a special faculty committee appointed by the president of The University of Texas at Austin at the request of the LBJ Library.
 An application form and three letters of recommendation are required.
-References may submit letters using the online form below or by faxing or mailing them to Stephanie Savage, Director of Grants and Programs, The Lyndon Baines Johnson Foundation, 2313 Red River Street, Austin Texas, 78705, 001-512-232-2285 (fax).
+References may submit letters using the online form below or by faxing or mailing them to Samantha Stone, deputy director, The Lyndon Baines Johnson Foundation, 2313 Red River Street, Austin Texas, 78705, (512) 721-0155 (fax).

 In accepting a Middleton fellowship, an applicant must agree to the following conditions:

 - The product of the research made possible by the fellowship will not be used for any political purpose.